Want to know WHY you NEED an 85mm Lens?!

 The 85mm is known as a great portrait lens, but what many don’t know is that the 85mm is also considered a short telephoto lens!
 Many landscape nature photographers use it when photographing wildlife!

-It can be easily used for headshot photography, portraits, micro photography, landscapes, weddings, and events.
+It can be easily used for headshot photography, portraits, in same cases macro photography, landscapes, weddings, and events.
 Basically, it’s just a solid lens all around!

 Varying Makes, Models and Prices (USD)